-Unsafe food causes diarrhoea, liver problems, and in some instances leads to serious problems like brain infection, kidney failure etc. Among the vulnerable population, it leads to malnutrition.
-Food can get contaminated at any point of production or distribution, however a large proportion of foodborne disease incidents are caused by improper preparation and handling of food at home, in restaurants and markets.
-It is important to adopt basic hygiene practices of separating raw from cooked food, washing hands and raw vegetables thoroughly before eating and when preparing food.
+Unsafe food causes diarrhea, liver problems, and in some instances leads to serious problems like brain infection, kidney failure, etc. Among the vulnerable population, it leads to malnutrition.
+Food can get contaminated at any point of production or distribution, however, a large proportion of foodborne disease incidents are caused by improper preparation and handling of food at home, in restaurants and in markets.
+It is important to adopt basic hygiene practices of separating raw from cooked food, washing hands, and raw vegetables thoroughly before eating and when preparing food.

 WHO’s five keys to safer food offer practical guidance to sellers and consumers for handling and preparing food: